British Values Statement

-All five values are extensively covered within the academy’s assembly/ tutorial programme which further reinforce students’ understanding.
+All five values are extensively covered within the academy’s assembly and Jigsaw tutorial programme which further reinforce students’ understanding.

-In addition to the curriculum there is an extensive and rich enrichment programme which underpins the promotion of all the values.
-These ranges from participation within team and individual sports, debating society to clubs which use their skills to actively help both charities in the local area and abroad.
+In addition to the curriculum there is an extensive and varied enrichment programme which underpins the promotion of all the values.
+These range from participation within team and individual sports, sharing and exchanging views at the debating society to clubs which use students’ skills and endeavours to actively help both charities in the local area and abroad.